CBD capsules are one of the easiest ways to take CBD.

 4. Best Certified Glyphosate-Free: RE Botanicals Coconut Oil Capsules (15 MG Each; 900 MG per Bottle)Price: $59.99Pros:

-- Certified free of glyphosate (a suspected carcinogen made by Monsanto, which turns up in products across the globe)
+- Certified free of glyphosate (a carcinogenic herbicide found in soils and plants across the globe)

 - RE Botanicals posts third party lab results for every batch, so it's easy to look up the batch your bottle came from